DevCycleHQ/js-sdks/examples/nodejs-cloud/typescript/README.md

-# DevCycle NodeJS Cloud Server SDK - Typescript Example App
+# DevCycle Node.js Cloud Server SDK - Typescript Example App

-Example app for using the DevCycle NodeJS Server SDK with nodeJS and typescript.
+Example app for using the DevCycle Node.js Server SDK with node.js and typescript.

 ### Build and Run